meltyourface/blank/posts/Encounter-with-the-Devil/Anthology-of-Diabolical-Encounters-Historical-Rituals-and-Spells/index.md

 4. Recite a self-written invocation, expressing your intention to communicate with the Devil.
 5. Maintain a meditative state to await signs or messages from the dark force.

-Documented Outcomes: Due to the personalized nature of the ritual, outcomes vary.
+**Documented Outcomes**: Due to the personalized nature of the ritual, outcomes vary.
 Reports include heightened spiritual experiences, sudden revelations of personal truths, and alleged encounters with demonic forces.

 5. The Call of the Crimson Serpent (Ancient Mesopotamia)